Retrenchment done right

 An on-the-ground Transition Support Network made up of representatives from the Department of Employment and Workplace Relations national, state and territory offices together with Employment Facilitators, assists retrenched workers to find a new job as soon as possible.
 The network also helps employers though the retrenchment process, and work with them to support their retrenched workers.
 The network works closely with the Services Australia as well as State and Territory Governments to help identify what programs and support is available.

-If you would like more information call the Employment Services Information Line on 1800 805 260 or email industryadjustment@dewr.gov.au.
+If you would like more information call the National Customer Service Line on 1800 805 260 or email industryadjustment@dewr.gov.au.

 Retrenchment Framework